Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Applications

+{\it Key findings.} The clustering structure reveals that the low-dipping ($T_{3}$) response trajectories are different from the other three response categories.
+While for correct input-output tone combinations, $S_{2}$ forms a separate singleton cluster, for incorrect combinations, $M_{2}$ contains all the low-dipping trajectories, indicating their similarities across the panels.
+Also for $T_{3}$, faster increase of the probabilities of correct identification, as well as faster decay of probabilities of incorrect identification indicate that $T_{3}$ is easily distinguishable from other alternatives.

+On the other hand, the trajectories of high-flat ($T_{1}$), low-rising ($T_{2}$) and high-falling ($T_{4}$) response categories are quite similar across panels.
+While for correct input-response combinations, these three form the cluster $S_{1}$, the corresponding incorrect tone combinations are clustered in $M_{1}$.
+The slower rise of the observed empirical probabilities for the elements in $S_{1}$ and the slower decay of the same for $M_{1}$ indicate that $T_{1}$, $T_{2}$ and $T_{4}$ are difficult to distinguish.
+However, in block 3 the empirical probabilities of correct input-response combinations differ moderately.
+While $T_{2}$ and $T_{4}$ show a relative drop in the empirical probabilities at block 3, $T_{1}$ shows a sudden pick in the same.
+This local dissimilarity of the trajectories at block 3, leads to a departure of the empirical probability of $T_{1}$ from the estimated credible band.

-Next we consider the results concerning the estimation of the drift parameters $\mu_{x}^{(i)}(t)$.
-As discussed throughout, the estimates of $\mu_{x}^{(i)}(t)$ can only be interpreted on a relative scale.
-Figure \ref{fig: PTC1_population_effect} shows the posterior mean trajectories and associated $95\%$ credible intervals for the projected drift rates estimated by our method for different combinations of $x=(d,s)$.
-The relative similarities and differences of the estimated drifts are consistent with the knowledge of the domain experts.
+Next, we consider the results concerning the estimation of the drift parameters $\mu_{d^{\prime},s}^{(i)}(t)$.
+As discussed in Section \ref{sec: prop approach}, given the identifiability constraints, the estimates of $\mu_{d^{\prime},s}^{(i)}(t)$ can only be interpreted on a relative scale.
+Figure \ref{fig: PTC1_population_effect} shows the posterior mean trajectories and associated $95\%$ credible intervals for the projected drift rates.